 Leaders Affirm Shared Vision for an Inclusive Democracy

-MONTGOMERY COUNTY, MD (June 28, 2021) – Brandy Brooks, candidate for Montgomery County Council At-Large, announces the BIPOC100, an impressive group of 100+ leaders and organizers of color who endorse her candidacy for office.
+Onley and Smedley are part of Brooks’ BIPOC100 network, an impressive group of 100+ leaders and organizers of color who endorse her candidacy for office.
 The group includes current and former Montgomery County elected officials, state and local legislators across the country, leading national climate and environmental justice advocates, and local student and youth organizing leaders.
-Today’s announcement marks an important milestone for the campaign, exactly one year before the June 2022 Democratic primary.

 Brooks was the first candidate to announce that she is running in the at-large race.
 As a renter in the county, she brings an essential perspective on housing and living wages for residents.
 As a longtime environmental justice advocate, she is committed to advancing environmental and land use policies that are rooted in equity and justice.
 If elected, Brooks would be the first Black woman and first Latina to serve at-large in the County Council’s 50-year history.

-Brooks is participating in the Montgomery County Public Election Fund and committed to accepting only contributions from individuals, up to $250 per person.
+Brooks is participating in the Montgomery County Public Election Fund and committed to accepting only contributions from individuals — no corporations or PACs.
+The maximum contribution is $250 per person.
 For the at-large race, the County matches the amount contributed by county residents up to four times.
-To qualify for matching funds, at-large candidates must collect at least $20,000 from at least 250 county residents; Brooks reached these thresholds at her campaign launch event in February.
+To qualify for matching funds, at-large candidates must collect at least $20,000 from at least 250 county residents.
+Brooks reached these thresholds quickly within a week after announcing her candidacy in February.